 As the use of technology increases in state government, so does the cost.
 In order to not impact other departments' budgets through rate increases, the WVOT plans to pursue an annual general revenue fund appropriation to cover costs associated with statewide needs, such as cybersecurity, and fixed overhead costs.
-Additionally, WVOT will seek a comprehensive update of its governing statutes Chapter 5A, Articles 6 and 7.

-- Cyber Threat: The growing cyber threat presents critical cyber risk to the state: (I) in the potential loss of sensitive information and (2) the negative and prolonged impact on government services interruption from a cyber attack. - Workforce Shortage: The competition with both the federal government and the private sector in hiring and retaining a qualified and capable cyber workforce presents a significant obstacle to the WVOT. - Data Retention: Recent outside events have shown the importance of well-defined processes and improved education of procedures for electronic data retention to better enable Department understanding of responsibility and need.
+- Cyber Threat: The growing cyber threat presents critical cyber risk to the state: (I) in the potential loss of sensitive information and (2) the negative and prolonged impact on government services interruption from a cyber attack. - Workforce Shortage: The competition with both the federal government and the private sector in hiring and retaining a qualified and capable cyber workforce presents a significant obstacle to the WVOT. - Data Retention: Recent outside events have shown the importance of well-defined processes and improved education of procedures for electronic data retention to better enable Department understanding of responsibility and need. - Artificial Intelligence (AI): Challenges with providing guidance and guardrails around the evolution and growing adoption of AI in everyday software.
+The increased adoption of AI in almost all facets of technology creates both an opportunity and a unique challenge, the goal being to utilize the power of the technology without compromising user data.